What is HGH?

 The term somatotropin is often confused for somatrem.
 Two terms are used interchangeably as many people believe they refer to the same thing, but that’s not quite correct.
 So, what is the difference between these two terms?
-Well, somatotropin is the other name for human growth hormone that is secreted by your pituitary gland, as it was explained above.
+Well, somatotropin is the other name for HGH that is secreted by your pituitary gland, as it was explained above.

 On the other hand, somatrem is a synthetic form of the hormone; a biosynthetic single polypeptide chain containing 192 amino acids.
 Endogenous HGH, somatotropin, contains 191 amino acids, but in somatrem the additional one is methionine.
 In other words, somatrem is an analog of somatotropin which is naturally produced in the body.
 Analog is a term that refers to a substance or compound that is similar or mimics characteristics of the naturally-occurring compound or, in this case, hormone, in the body.
 This is why these two terms should not be used interchangeably.

 Somatrem is created through the use of recombinant DNA technology.
 That’s exactly what Genentech did when they created Protropin.
 The main mechanism of action of somatrem is to stimulate linear bone growth and it has the potential to increase muscle mass, promote the growth of organ cells, and support the production of red blood cells.
-Somatrem is mainly used to address growth failure caused by different problems including malfunctioning pituitary gland.
+Somatrem is mainly used to address growth failure caused by different problems including those caused by the malfunctioning of the pituitary gland.
 Bodybuilders use somatrem to bulk up and improve their physique and some people use it to lose weight, but these two uses aren’t recommended.

 Now that we’re mentioning somatrem versus somatotropin, it’s useful to address yet another confusion in which both terms are often mistaken for somatropin.
-Somatropin is also a form of human growth hormone that has the same sequence as native HGH or somatotropin.
+Somatropin is also a form of HGH that has the same sequence as native HGH or somatotropin.
 As seen above, somatotropin and somatrem have a different structure.
 On the flip side, somatropin was created to have the same composition as human HGH.
-Due to the fact somatropin has an equal sequence as native HGH it is more commonly used in prescription drugs.
-A vast majority of HGH medications contain somatropin rather than somatrem.
-Some examples include Humantrope, Genotropin, Norditropin, Nutropin, Saizen, and others.
+Due to the fact, somatropin has an equal sequence as native HGH it is more commonly used in prescription drugs.
+A vast majority of HGH injections contain somatropin rather than somatrem.
+Some examples include Humatrope, Genotropin, Norditropin, Nutropin, Saizen, and others.

 The FDA and HGH